Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 If you are more interested in harvesting a mature whitetail, then look for the less used trails that run parallel to the main trail and stay in or near thick cover.
 These are the trails that are used by the mature bucks.

-When you are planning your deer stand placement, stand on the deer trail and look for the right tree.
+When you are planning where to put your tree stand, stand on the deer trail and look for the right tree.
 Look for trees that have some cover so that you won't stick out like a sore thumb.

 Pinch Points

-My favorite deer stand placement is in a pinch point.
+My favorite deer stands are in a pinch point.
 A pinch point is a natural funnel or bottleneck that moves deer through a certain area.

 There are many different terrain features that create bottlenecks.
 It could be a narrow strip of woods connecting two large wooded parcels, or a small wooded area between open fields.
 Saddles are natural bottlenecks that funnel deer through the saddle.